yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2023/index.md

 Now, what about regular input changes?
 Well, we have a bit to talk about there too.

 SDL, the external library used here to handle input (it can do much more than that), does get updates, and it doesn’t hurt to keep up with those from time to time, after validating they are stable, of course.
-{{< gh-hovercard "10873" "Updating to version 2.28.0" >}}improved the calibration profile used on official Switch controllers, added support for the new Dual Sense Edge controller from Sony, {{< gh-hovercard "10891" "fixed some issues with Pro Controllers," >}} and added other minor changes and fixes that benefit the emulator.
+{{< gh-hovercard "10873" "Updating to version 2.28.0" >}}improved the calibration profile used on official Switch controllers, added support for the new DualSense Edge controller from Sony, {{< gh-hovercard "10891" "fixed some issues with Pro Controllers," >}} and added other minor changes and fixes that benefit the emulator.

 {{< gh-hovercard "10950" "Mouse controls" >}} got more tuning love.
 This time there are some minor tweaks to its calibration.